Skip to content

 • Free (people often take action more easily if they’re getting something free as well)

-• Because (sometimes all it takes for copy to be effective is a reason)
+• Because (sometimes all it takes for copy to be effective is a solid reason)

 • How To (practical knowledge compels people to take action ‒ it’s also great for sharing on social media)

-One thing to remember about the last point (the “how to”) is that it will only work if you deliver on the promise in your copy.
+One thing to remember about the “How To” is that it will only work if you deliver on the promise in your copy.
 For example, if you create a guide that tells you how to bake chocolate chip muffins, your audience will be expecting to learn this by the end of the article.
 If this isn’t included and they don’t, they won’t share the content, they’ll leave the page, and they’ll be less likely to buy anything from you, or even trust you.

 Emotional power words